 For further information on setting spatial diversity for PTP 800, PTP 810, and PTP 820G products, see Setting Hot Standby Protection (1+1).

-For PTP 820C to configure a link to use space diversity, set the Link Type to 2+0 Spatial Diversity or 2+2 Spatial Diversity and then set the antenna type and height for both Main and Diverse at each end of the link in the Configuration at Each End section.
+To configure a link to use 2+x space diversity, set the Link Type to 2+0 Spatial Diversity (PTP 820C), 2+2 Spatial Diversity (PTP 820C) or 2+2 SD XPIC (BBS) (PTP 820A) and then set the antenna type and height for both Main and Diverse at each end of the link in the Configuration at Each End section.
 In the 2+0 configuration only the Main antenna will transmit and therefore the only valid paths between the two ends are Main to Main, Main to Diverse and Diverse to Main, to view these paths on the Path Profile set Path to display to the required option, see Profile.
 In the 2+2 configuration the Diverse antenna can also transmit and therefore must also be a compliant antenna and the Diverse to Diverse path is available in the Path to display options.

 For PTP 820C there are several cables required between the two radios at each end of the link, which have a maximum cable length of 20m.
 This restricts the maximum allowed diversity spacing to 18m.